handbros/Pomodoro/README.md

  * Json.NET - MIT License [[View License]](https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md)

 ## Contact
-if you have a question about the source code, please contact with me using GitHub Issues or email.
+if you have a question about the source code, please contact with me using GitHub Issues.

-※ Email - junimiso04@naver.com